stormtracks/rr1-d3/README.md

+This is a fork of [react-redux-d3](https://github.com/lucmerceron/React-Redux-D3)

+With some new d3 graphs, in parallel I am also working on [Aspen]() which are the new d3 concepts in a [create-react-app]() framework instead of serving up the static bundle via Express.

 ## Introduction

 A simple example on how D3 can be used with a classic React web application stack (React Router, Redux, webpack).